How To Crochet A Zigzag Bag

 The main body of my bag measures 28 x 36 cm.
 11 x 14 inches.

-What you Need to Make a Zigzag Bag:
+What You Need to Make a Zigzag Bag:

 • 3mm hook.
 Or a hook that creates a tight gauge.
 You don’t want floppy zigzags!